Education Programs for Peers

 - An advisory board comprised of NAMI consumer members, in consultation with Joyce Burland, Ph.D., author of the successful NAMI Family-to-Family Education program, helped guide the curriculum’s development.

 - Since 2005, NAMI’s Peer-to-Peer Recovery Program has been supported by AstraZeneca.

 - Peer-to-Peer consists of eight two-hour sessions and is facilitated by a team of trained peers who make mental health and wellness a priority in their daily lives.
 They share information, facilitate discussions and teach participants new skills that lead to self-awareness and personal growth.

 - Mentors are trained in an intensive three day training session and are supplied with teaching manuals.

 - Participants come away from the course with a binder of hand-out materials, as well as many other tangible resources: an advance directive; a “relapse prevention plan” to help identify tell-tale feelings, thoughts, behavior, or events that may warn of impending relapse and to organize for intervention; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.

 The above program requires registration!!
-For more information or to request to be contacted when the next course becomes available, contact NAMI Greater Cleveland at 216-875-7776, or email email@example.com.
+For more information, contact NAMI Greater Cleveland at 216-875-7776, or email firstname.lastname@example.org.